Hypertension: Becoming a Common Disease for Children

 High blood pressure is silently affecting our children.
 As an editorial puts it, “High blood pressure affects more kids than other problems that get more attention, such as autism or epilepsy,” Dr. Joshua Samuels writes.

-Hypertension in children may also lead to seizure, headache, systemic lupus erythematosus and obesity.
+Hypertension in children may also lead to seizures, headaches, systemic lupus erythematosus, and obesity.

-“It’s important that the health care community and families are addressing healthy lifestyle habits,” Tran said.
+“It’s important that the health care community and families address healthy lifestyle habits,” Tran said.
 “That they’re working together to identify children with hypertension early on.
-They need to be cognizant of their [children’s] growth percentiles and their blood pressures.
+They must be cognizant of their [children’s] growth percentiles and blood pressures.
 That’s the first step to preventing this condition.”
+Having a solid health insurance plan can also help mitigate some of the financial burdens associated with managing childhood hypertension.